champax/pysoldaemon/README.md

-pysol_daemon
+pysoldaemon
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_daemon is a generic linux daemon in python.
+pysoldaemon is a generic linux daemon in python.

 It supports :
 - Double forking